 Remember that just because acts were committed, it does not automatically mean that all the elements of a criminal offence can be proven.
 In a criminal case, the prosecution must prove each element of an offence beyond reasonable doubt before you can be found guilty.
 This is one reason why it is important to seek legal advice about criminal charges.

 For example, an intervention order is made against person A. One condition of the order is that person A must not go within five metres of person B. It is a criminal offence to breach this condition, and person A could go to jail for doing this.
 Person A goes to a petrol station to get fuel.
 They look up after getting the fuel and see that person B is at the fuel pump next to them, one metre away.
 Person B calls the police and says that Person A has come within less than five metres of them.
 Person A might think, “I was there, so that means I am guilty”.
 But this is not necessarily true.
 For person A to be found guilty, the prosecution needs to prove a number of elements, some about the physical facts of the case, and some about what the people involved were thinking.
-They would need to prove that not only did person A come within five metres of person B, but that they intended to do this and knew that person B was standing there.
+They would need to prove that not only did person A come within five metres of person B, but that they intended to do this and knew that person B was, or would likely to be, standing there.

 Conversely, you may be found guilty of an offence even though you were not aware that your behaviour constituted an offence.
 For example, two people are arguing in the street.
 One person furiously shakes their fist at the other person and says, “You’re finished”.
 A police officer intervenes and charges this person with unlawful assault.
 The person thinks, “How could I have assaulted them?
 I didn’t touch them.”
 This person possibly did assault the other person, as assault is defined more broadly by law than just physically striking or hitting another person, and includes deliberately making them fear that you will use force against them.

 If in doubt, advice can be obtained from a community legal centre or VLA (see Legal services that can help).